wp-plugins/acf-sidebar-selector-field/readme.txt

 = Compatibility =

-This add-on will work with:
+This ACF field type is compatible with:

+* ACF 5
-* version 4 and up
+* ACF 4
-* version 3 and bellow

 == Installation ==

-This add-on can be treated as both a WP plugin and a theme include.

-= Plugin =
-1. Copy the 'acf-sidebar_selector' folder into your plugins folder
+1. Copy the `acf-sidebar_selector` folder into your `wp-content/plugins` folder
-2. Activate the plugin via the Plugins admin page
+2. Activate the Sidebar Selector plugin via the plugins admin page

-= Include =
-1. Copy the 'acf-sidebar_selector' folder into your theme folder (can use sub folders).
-You can place the folder anywhere inside the 'wp-content' directory
-2. Edit your functions.php file and add the code below (Make sure the path is correct to include the acf-sidebar_selector.php file)

-`
-add_action('acf/register_fields', 'my_register_fields');

-function my_register_fields()
-{
-	include_once('acf-sidebar_selector/acf-sidebar_selector.php');
-}
-`
+3. Create a new field via ACF and select the Sidebar Selector type
+4. Please refer to the description for more info regarding the field type settings

 == Changelog ==

 = 1.0 =
 * Initial Release.

+= 2.0 =
+* Dropped ACF 3 Support
+* Added ACF 5 Support